sushi15/Intro-Bioinformatics-Lab/README.md

 # Intro-Bioinformatics-Lab

-Reports for the Introduction to Bionformatics labs, second semester of the AY 2021-22
+Reports for the Introduction to Bionformatics labs, second semester of AY 2021-22 at BITS Pilani under Dr. Shibasish Chowdhury

 All reports except 2 and 5 written in Latex